premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 ---

-28. How will you run JUnit from command window?
+28. How will you run JUnit 5 test?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Follow the steps below −
+- We can run a JUnit 5 test case using JUnit's console launcher.
+The executable for this jar can be downloaded from Maven Central, under the `junit-platform-console-standalone` directory.

-Set the CLASSPATH
+- Also, we'll need a directory that will contain all our compiled classes:
-Invoke the runner   `−java org.JUnit.runner.JUnitCore `
+`$ mkdir target`

 </blockquote>
 </details>